Hosting and bandwidth provided by MacHost.

-What is the battery life of the MacBook Air in real-world usage tests?
+What is the battery life of the original MacBook Air in real-world usage tests?

-Officially, Apple reports that the MacBook Air provides five hours of battery life "with wireless activated".
-This is a rather remarkable claim, as Apple more modestly states that the "regular" MacBook models can provide "up to six hours" of battery life, but acknowledges that it is "up to 2.5 hours of DVD playback" and "up to 3.5 hours with wireless turned on".
+Officially, Apple reported that the original MacBook Air provided five hours of battery life "with wireless activated".
+This is a rather remarkable claim, as Apple more modestly stated that the "regular" MacBook models available at the time could provide "up to six hours" of battery life, but acknowledged that it was "up to 2.5 hours of DVD playback" and "up to 3.5 hours with wireless turned on."

 Those who follow the computer industry are used to companies reporting "optimistic" numbers regarding battery life, and consequently, only real-world usage tests can provide a realistic estimate.